 Medication cabinets have dramatically improved medication management practices.
 Patients are better off and healthcare facilities greatly reduce their risk.
 The key, however, is to use them properly, including how they are stocked.
 Certain protocols must be in place and enforced by hospital administrators to ensure the medcabs actually reduce the risk for errors instead of introducing new threats.

 Hospitals should place medical cabinets where they are most accessible so they are used properly.
 They should leverage available technology to protect and track access.
 The medcab technology needs to be integrated with pharmacy computer systems to establish a screening process.
-Finally, clearly-defined best practices need to be followed by all staff who accesses the cabinets, eliminating any instance of nurses stocking or returning medications to the medical cabinets.
+Finally, a clearly-defined best practices needs to be followed by all staff who accesses the cabinets, eliminating any instance of nurses stocking or returning medications to the medical cabinets.
 Only then can the full benefits of the medication cabinets be experienced without the associated risks.